HullaBrian/COMmander/README.md

 One of the issues with handling so many events is that it often requires a significant amount of resources to run.
-However, COMmander is extremely lightweight, and consistently uses minimal resources while still providing the detection functionality.
+However, COMmander is extremely lightweight, and consistently uses minimal resources while still providing detection functionality.

 ![image](https://github.com/user-attachments/assets/916bb7e0-70d5-41a9-98e1-c87e3a680593)